How to Check Available Custom License Plates

-Once you’re in the right place, you’ll have to see what options are available to you as well as fill out some paperwork to order your plates.
+Once you’re in the right place, you’ll have to see if your license plate name is taken as fill out some paperwork to order your plates.

 Again, depending on which state you live in, there may be a variety of specialized plate options to choose from, including themed plates—where your fee supports the non-profit organization featured on it.

 Yes—showing the world your personality does come at a price, but it is a reasonable one (about $100 depending on where you live).
 You must pay this fee along with your regular car registration fees.
 Keep in mind, you’ll have to renew your vanity plate on a yearly basis.

 While a vanity plate can be a great canvas to show off your personality, there are limits.
 Be sure to keep your character count within your state’s limits, and heed any instructions regarding the use of numbers and/or letters.
 While it’s always fun to show off your personality vulgarity is not permitted, so keep it clean!

 Any process wouldn’t be complete without the requisite paperwork, and vanity plates are no exception!
 This is routine, and you’ll have to give the DMV or county clerk the requisite information they’ll need about you and your vehicle.

 You’ll also have to choose specific character combinations for your plate, in case your preferred moniker isn’t available.

 Pay and wait

 Once you fill out the paperwork and have paid for your vanity plate, it’s time to play the waiting game!
 Once ordered, you’ll have to wait a few weeks before your plates arrive.

 Some DMV and county clerk offices only order vanity plates at certain times of the year.
 Keep this in mind when ordering your new plates.